otatebe/chfs/README.md

 ## POSIX interface for CHFS

-POSIX programs can access CHFS using CHFS-zpoline interception library without modification.
+POSIX programs can access CHFS using CHFS-zpoline interception library without source-code modification and without mounting CHFS by chfuse.

 ### Install CHFS-zpoline